kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ### Diversity Metric Trends
 Differences in the abundance and biomass of the taxonomic groups examined indicates the possibility of changes in community structure that could be resulting from changing environmental forces in the northern Gulf ecosystem.
 We examined 4 metrics of community structure and diversity for both the Louisiana and Texas coastal shelf during the summer and fall seasons.
 We observed an overall decrease for all metrics in each region and season combination during the examined time series (Figure 3).
 The rate of decrease for each metric is greater post-2000 in all region season combinations with the exception of the Texas shelf during the fall months (9-12) where decreasing trends seemd to begin earlier (1995-2000) (Figure 3D).

 Annual community metrics for the Louisiana shelf displayed contrasting patterns of temporal variation during the early period of the time series (1987-1995).
-Specifically, we observed increasing trends for metrics during the summer months on the Louisiana shelf, peaking ~1995 and begining to decline with abrubt declines between 2000-2004 (Figure 3A).
+Specifically, we observed increasing trends for metrics during the summer months on the Louisiana shelf, peaking ~1995 and beginning to decline with abrupt declines between 2000-2004 (Figure 3A).
 By contrast, the Louisiana shelf during the fall showed decreasing measures of community structure early in the survey (1987-1995) after which there was period of stability (1995-2000) following which we observe abrupt declines similar to that seen in the summer months (Figure 3B).
 While community metrics for the Texas shelf did display an overall decrease during the observed time series, the magnitude of change was considerably smaller than observed for the Louisina shelf (Figure 3C,D).
 In the summer months on the Texas shelf we observed a subtle pattern of increase for all metrics, with the possible exception of species richness which remained relatively stable (Figure 3C).
-This increasing trend peaks in 2000 afterwhich they decline throughout the observed period (Figure 3C).
-During the fall months the Texas shelf displayed greater interannual variation for each metric and while there were increases in observed metrics during individual years, average trends showed only limited increases early in the time series and then the common pattern of decrease in the post-2000 years (Figure 3D).
-Species richness, displayed a decreasing trend during the early portion of the time series (1987-2000) after which it stabilized, this was unique in comparson to all other region and season combinations (Figure 3D).
+This increasing trend peaks in 2000 after which they decline throughout the observed period (Figure 3C).
+During the fall months the Texas shelf displayed greater inter-annual variation for each metric and while there were increases in observed metrics during individual years, average trends showed only limited increases early in the time series and then the common pattern of decrease in the post-2000 years (Figure 3D).
+Species richness, displayed a decreasing trend during the early portion of the time series (1987-2000) after which it stabilized, this was unique in comparison to all other region and season combinations (Figure 3D).

 ### Breakpoint analysis
+** Rework this paragraph to have the effects (abudance and biomass) first and the drivers second.
+Then continue with metrics in the second paragraph to show that not only does biomass and abudance follow these trends but so do metrics of overall community dynamics and structure.

-Both ecosystem drivers displayed broken stick shape curves (Figure 1A, 1B) that suggested the sutibaility of using peicewise regression analysis to explore difference in temporal trends for each time series.
-A piecewise regression analysis for both ecosystem drivers (fishing effort and hypoxia) determined that fishery effort was best modeled with a single break point $\alpha$ = 2001 (*R^2^* = 0.999, *F* = 1.223e^4^, *p* = <0.001) while area of hypoxia was best modelled with an break point in 1996 (*R^2^* = 0.995, *F* = 1226.0, *p*= <0.001 ).
+Both ecosystem drivers displayed broken stick shape curves (Figure 1A, 1B) that suggested the suitability of using piecewise regression analysis to explore differences in temporal trends for each time series.
+A piecewise regression analysis for both ecosystem driver (fishing effort and hypoxia) determined that fishery effort was best modelled with a break point $\alpha$ = 2001 (*R^2^* = 0.999, *F* = 1.223e^4^, *p* = <0.001) while area of hypoxia was best modelled with an break point in 1996 (*R^2^* = 0.995, *F* = 1226.0, *p*= <0.001 ).
 Further, our ecosystem drivers were also modeled with piecewise regression and breakpoints for biomass and abundance were identified in 2002 (*R^2^*=0.995, *F*=1109.0, *p*= <0.001) and 2000 (*R^2^*=0.997, *F*=1969.0, *p*= <0.001), respectively.

 Breakpoint analysis was also used to identify significant changes in the temporal patterns of the 4 community metrics for both regions (Louisiana and Texas) during both the summer and fall seasons (Table 1).
-All break point models were signicant and ranged in $\alpha$ value from 1995 to 2004 with *R^2^* values all exceeding 0.97 (range = 0.972-0.999).
+All break point models were significant and ranged in $\alpha$ value from 1995 to 2004 with *R^2^* values all exceeding 0.97 (range = 0.972-0.999).
 The earliest break point values occurred on the Texas shelf during the Fall season (1995-2000), for all other region/season combinations break points were identified within a 4 year window (1999-2004) with 17 of the 18 indicators breaking on or after 2000 (Table 1).

 ### Pelagic to demersal biomass ratio
 The ratio of pelagic to demersal biomass for the north-western Gulf showed an overall decrease during the 25 year time series (Figure 4) with a high of 0.30 (1987) to a low value of 0.09 (2008).
 We observed a distinct separation in P:D ratio values between regions, with Texas showing consistently higher P:D values (0.13-0.62) relative to Louisiana (0.04-0.24) and therefore greater proportions of pelagic biomass across the entire time series in the Texas region (Figure 4).
 Inter-annual variability is greater overall on the Texas shelf (variance = 0.016) in comparison to P:D values for the Louisiana coast (variance = 0.003).
 The average rate of change was similar between regions prior to 1994 after which time the Texas shelf shows a temporay increase (1995-2000) which was followed by an increased rate of decline.
 The difference between regional P:D ratios shows a decreasing trend during the 25 year time period observed, with the differnce between regions in 2011 only ~10% of the greatest difference (0.50) in 1996 (Figure 4).
 The greater similarity between the P:D time series for the north-western Gulf and the Louisiana shelf reflects the dominance of the Louisiana shelf (62.4%) in the overall biomass for the entire survey.